-- If you’ve had a recent hospital stay other than TGH please provide those reports as well.
+- If you have had a recent hospital stay at a hospital other than TGH, please provide those reports.

 To expedite your request, please provide as much information as you can.
-We will contact you within 7 business days.
-Should you have any questions or concerns, please do not hesitate to contact the TGMG case managers by calling (813) 844-5507.
+We will contact you within seven business days.

 The Initial Visit

-The initial visit is the first step in the transplantation process for eligible patients, for any organ.
+The initial visit is the first step in the transplantation process for eligible patients.
 During this visit, you will meet a transplant coordinator and the primary physician who will direct your progress through the transplant evaluation process.
 This visit allows the transplant team members to review your medical history, current medications and answer your questions.

 This appointment may take three to four hours.
 The results may be one of the following: